TerribleDev/nashua/readme.md

 ## Food

 There is quite a large range of food given the size of the city.
-Many resteraunts are also [coffee shops](#coffee-land).
-Nashua's resteraunts usually fall into places that close at 3pm, and places that open at 5pm.
+Many restaurants are also [coffee shops](#coffee-land).
+Nashua's restaurants usually fall into to categories.
+Places that close at 3pm, and places that open at 5pm.
 Eating between the hours of 3-5pm are quite hard.
-Outside of this list, there are many chain resteraunts in town, and the food court in the mall is usually good.
+Outside of this list, there are many chain restaurants in town, and the food court in the mall is usually good.

 ### Breakfast

 * Riverwalk Cafe
-* Nortons Classic Cafe
+* Norton's Classic Cafe
 * Midfield Cafe
 * City room cafe
-* Poor Pierres
+* Poor Pierre's
 * Temple street diner
 * Nancy's diner

 ### Lunch

-* Nashua Garden - Deli sandwidges in a bar
+* Nashua Garden - Deli in a bar
 * California Burrito
-* Cedars cafe - mediterranean affair
+* Cedars cafe - Mediterranean affair
 * Crane - Chinese
 * Fratello's - Italian
 * Giant of Siam - Thai